-RG 000.15 We will consider granting individual relief to facilitate the use of a depositary nominee other than CDN: see RG 000.57-RG 000.60.
+RG 253.15 We will consider granting individual relief to facilitate:

-RG 000.16 We will also consider granting individual relief where there is doubt about whether a particular offer of CDIs falls within our class order relief, or to facilitate offers of CDIs over interests in foreign managed investment schemes: see RG 000.61-RG 000.62.
+- (a) the use of a depository nominee other than CDN (see RG 253.64-RG 253.66); and - (b) offers of CDIs over underlying foreign securities quoted on an Australian financial market other than one of the approved financial markets (see RG 253.62-RG 253.63). - RG 253.16 We will also consider granting individual relief where there is doubt about whether a particular offer of CDIs falls within our class order relief, or to facilitate offers of CDIs over interests in foreign managed investment schemes: see RG 253.67-RG 253.68.

-Our guidance on disclosure to investors about CDIs
+Disclosure to investors about CDIs

-RG 000.17 Section C of this guide gives guidance to assist foreign companies to provide effective disclosure for offers of CDIs and, more broadly, in other communications with CDI holders.
+RG 253.17 Section C of this guide provides guidance to assist foreign companies to:

-Section C also provides guidance to assist foreign companies to comply with the requirement of our class order relief in [CO 14/XX] to explain the differences between holding CDIs and holding the underlying foreign shares in any Ch 6D disclosure document for an offer to issue CDIs.
-In particular, what information about the key differences between holding CDIs and holding the underlying foreign shares we would generally expect to be disclosed in any Ch 6D disclosure documents.
+- (a) comply with the requirement in [CO 14/827] to explain the differences between holding CDIs and holding the underlying foreign securities in any Ch 6D disclosure document for an offer to issue CDIs; and - (b) provide effective disclosure for offers of CDIs and, more broadly, in other communications with CDI holders.

-B Our relief for offers of CDIs
+B Relief for offers of CDIs